Thermohaline circulation: Upwelling

-All these dense water masses sinking into the ocean basins displace the older deep-water masses that were made less dense by ocean mixing.
-To maintain a balance, water must be rising elsewhere.
-However, because this thermohaline upwelling is so widespread and diffuse, its speeds are very slow even compared to the movement of the bottom water masses.
+As the deep waters sink into the ocean basins, they displace the older deep-water masses, which gradually become less dense due to continued ocean mixing.
+Thus, some water is rising, in what is known as upwelling.
+Its speeds are very slow even compared to the movement of the bottom water masses.
 It is therefore difficult to measure where upwelling occurs using current speeds, given all the other wind-driven processes going on in the surface ocean.
 Deep waters have their own chemical signature, formed from the breakdown of particulate matter falling into them over the course of their long journey at depth.
 A number of scientists have tried to use these tracers to infer where the upwelling occurs.
+Wallace Broecker, using box models, has asserted that the bulk of deep upwelling occurs in the North Pacific, using as evidence the high values of silicon found in these waters.
+Other investigators have not found such clear evidence.